Dartmouth-CS50-Fall2021-Prioleau/tse-Sheinstein/crawler/TESTING.md

  Alternatively, and actually more conveniently, which I implemented in my testing.sh, user can just add `-rm -R *depth*` to the crawler `Makefile`.
 Here the user must be sure to only call  `make clean`  after running `make test` to avoid missing the target.

 3. Manual verification of correct performance of program.

+#### Index.c Unittesting
+`Unittest` IS DEFINED IN `unittest.h`.
+A glassbox of `index.c` unittesting is implemented .This way, index.c can run as a program if the unit test is defined.
+To run unittest user should simply run `make unittest` or `make unit` in the common directory.
+IMPORTANT:User should however ensure that they run crawler and have the `../tse-output/letters-depth-1` directory prodeced by crawler.
+This directory is is what is primarily used for testing the functionality of each one of the module's components.
+Failure to have the aforementioned driectory will lead to acute failure of the unit test program.
+Otherwise, the program effectively tests all the methods/ functions that index.c has to offer.
+To run valgrind on unittest, simply call `make valgrind`.
+The program test guarantees absolute zero memory leaks.

+##### Running Index Unittest
+The following are some importants remarks to runninng unnitest:
+1. Make sure crawler is run first to produce  `../tse-output/letters-depth-1` directory on which parts of the  unittesting  is based.
+2. To run the unittest, simply call `make unittest` or `make unit`.
+This call produces two files within the common directory namely `unittest-saved-index` and `unittest-loaded-index`.
+3. To rid off all object files and the two unittest files, simply run `make clean`.